MicrosoftDocs/dynamics365smb-docs/business-central/finance-consolidated-company-reporting.md

 * Account number
 * Account name.
-* If you have selected one or more business unit codes in the **Business Unit Code** field in the definition window, a total is shown for the consolidated company excluding the selected business units and eliminations.
+* If you have selected one or more business unit codes in the **Business Unit Code** field on the request page, a total is shown for the consolidated company excluding the selected business units and eliminations.
 If you have not filled in the **Business Unit Code** field, a total is shown for the consolidated company excluding eliminations.
-* If you have selected a business unit code in the **Business Unit Code** field in the definition window, a total is shown for the imported entries from the business unit.
+* If you have selected a business unit code in the **Business Unit Code** field on the request page, a total is shown for the imported entries from the business unit.
 If you have not filled in the **Business Unit Code** field, a total is shown for the posted eliminations in the consolidated company.
 * The total for the consolidated company with all the business units and all posted eliminations.
-* The eliminations to be made in the consolidated company, that is, the entries in the general journal that is selected in the definition window.
+* The eliminations to be made in the consolidated company, that is, the entries in the general journal that is selected on the request page.
 * The posting text copied from the general journal.
 * The consolidated company's total after the eliminations, if they are posted.